Ircam-RnD/bitalino-max/README.md

 # bitalino-max

 **bitalino** [Max](https://cycling74.com/products/max/) object for communication with the [BITalino](www.bitalino.com) BlueTooth device.
+This object has been developed by the ISMM team at IRCAM, within the context of the RAPID-MIX project, funded by the European Union’s Horizon 2020 research and innovation programme.
-Based on the BITalino cpp API by PLUX - Wireless Biosignals, S.A.
+It is based on the BITalino cpp API by PLUX - Wireless Biosignals, S.A.
 The files bitalino.h and bitalino.cpp have been added here for convenience, the original ones can be found [there](https://github.com/BITalinoWorld/cpp-api).
 This object should be compiled with Max SDK version 6 or greater.
 Clone the repository in any subfolder of Max SDK examples folder and compile with XCode.